ericbalawejder/advent-of-code/README.md

 #### [Day 18](https://github.com/ericbalawejder/advent-of-code/tree/main/src/main/java/aoc/day18)
 Apply Shunting-yard algorithm for processing arithmetic.

-For part 1, the order president was equivalent for addition and multiplication.
+For part 1, the order precedence was equivalent for addition and multiplication.
 ```
 ADD(1, "+"),
 MULTIPLY(1, "*");
 ```
-For part 2, the order president was addition over multiplication.
+For part 2, the order precedence was addition over multiplication.
 ```
 ADD(1, "+"),
 MULTIPLY(0, "*");